Quantum origin of the primordial fluctuation spectrum and its statistics: The collapse model account for the inflationary origin of cosmic structure

-\beq C(k)=\lambda_1^2 \bigg( 1 + \frac{1}{z_k^2} \bigg) \sin^2 z_k + \lambda_2^2 \bigg( \cos z_k - \frac{ \sin z_k}{z_k} \bigg)^2. \eeq As we have noted in previous works, this quantity becomes a simple constant if the collapse time happens to follow a particular pattern in which the time of collapse of the mode $\vec k$ is given by $\eta^c_k = Z/k$ with $Z$ a constant.
-In fact, the standard answer would correspond to $C(k)=$ constant (which can be thought as an equivalent ``nearly scale invariant power spectrum").
-Thus, the result obtained for the relation between the time of collapse and the mode's frequency, i.e. $\tc k$= constant is a rather strong conclusion which could represent relevant information about whatever the mechanism of collapse is.
-A preliminary study of the effects of small deviations from such pattern for the ``symmetric scheme" ($\lambda_1=\lambda_2=1$); for the ``Newtonian scheme" ($\lambda_1 = 0$, $\lambda_2=1$) and for a third scheme that falls outside the category contemplated here, have been carried out in \cite{Adolfo}.

-It is quite clear that if the time of collapse of each mode do not adjust exactly to the pattern $ k \eta^c_k = Z$, then the various schemes of collapse, characterized by the values of $\lambda_1,\lambda_2$ or some other function $C(k)$, would lead to different predictions for the exact form of the spectrum, and comparing these predictions with the observations can help us to discriminate between the distinct collapse schemes.
+It is quite clear that if the time of collapse of each mode does not adjust exactly to the pattern $ k \eta^c_k = Z$, then the collapse schemes under consideration (characterized by the values of $\lambda_1,\lambda_2$), or some other one resulting in a nontrivial function function $C(k)$, would lead to different predictions for the exact form of the spectrum, and comparing these predictions with the observations can help us to discriminate between the distinct collapse schemes.
+An analyses of these issues have been presented in Refs. \cite{8,9}.